 SAPAG is run by an Organising Committee and has a constitution.

 The current Committee

 Secretary Julie Laing (Jlaing57@hotmail.co.uk)

 Snooker Jackie Wheeler (email@example.com), ,

 Sue Porton (email@example.com)

 We have links with The Sheffield Autistic Society and we attend the Sheffield Adult Autism Partnership Board.
 You can find information about these groups on the Sheffield Autistic Society Website.
-We also have links with ACCT which supports children (5-12) and Teenagers (13-19) with Aspergers and their families in Sheffield.
+We also have links with ACCT which supports children (5-12, Teenagers (13-19) and Young Adults (19-24) with Aspergers and their families in Sheffield.